Loyola University > Office for Equity and Compliance > Policy & Procedure > Resolution Procedures > Grievance Process > Grievance Process Hearings

 One hearing administrator serves as the hearing chairperson, who is responsible for ensuring order and decorum, and for directing the hearing procedures.
 Other individuals who may be present for a hearing include other hearing administrator(s), Executive Director for Equity & Compliance ("EDEC"), investigator, parties and their advisors, and witnesses (who are admitted to the hearing when called upon by the hearing chairperson).
 When any party is accompanied by an advisor who is also an attorney, the University also reserves the right to have an attorney present to represent the University.

 Hearings begin with introductions of all individuals present and a brief introduction of the case by the hearing chairperson.
-After the introduction, the hearing administrators call upon the parties to respond to questions, usually in the following order: complainant, respondent, witnesses.
+Opening statements by the parties may be permitted at the discretion of the hearing chairperson.
+After the introduction and any opening statements, the hearing administrators call upon the parties to respond to questions, usually in the following order: complainant, respondent, witnesses.
 Following the direct questioning of each individual by the hearing administrators, both parties are afforded the opportunity to present questions of their own – through their advisor – to the individual who was just questioned (i.e., cross-examination).
 Following the direct questioning of a party, that party’s own advisor is not permitted to cross-examine their own advisee/party.

 Recording the Hearing